bdqnghi/Soot-Tutorial/README.md

 # Soot Tutorial
-This is the tutorial for using Soot to analyze Java and Android application.
+This is the tutorial for using Soot and Flowdroid to analyze Java and Android application.

 ## Installation